Mama Aleta: one woman’s struggle to save Indonesia’s forests from mining

 But the women stayed at the mines, peacefully weaving their traditional fabrics.
 This unique occupation grew public awareness, and the pressure on the mines mounted.
 Peaceful resistance was working.

 Finally, after more than a decade of struggle, Mama Aleta’s movement successfully pushed out the mining companies.
-In 2007, four mines in the area closed for good.
+In 2010, the company stopped operations for good.

 Of course, mining interests don’t give up easily, and the Mollo people continue to advocate for their rights to their land and a healthy environment.
 But Mama Aleta’s story is a powerful example of the creativity and innovation that marks women-led movements to protect our planet.